spack/spack/lib/spack/docs/packaging_guide.rst

 prefix.
 Success is assumed if anything (e.g., a file, directory) is written after ``install()`` completes.
 Otherwise, the build is assumed to have failed.
-However, the presence of install prefix contents is not a sufficient indicator of success so spack supports the addition of tests that can be performed during `spack install` processing.
+However, the presence of install prefix contents is not a sufficient indicator of success so Spack supports the addition of tests that can be performed during `spack install` processing.

 Consider a simple autotools build using the following commands: